-Although we like to spend a lot of time in doors, we don’t suffer from a pathological disease.
+Although we like to spend a lot of time indoors, we don’t suffer from a pathological disease.
 We find our stimulation inside of ourselves with our thoughts and our own hobbies.
 This means that we don’t need to “go out” all that often, as we already have what we need to thrive.
-Introverts also value the comfort, safety and privacy of their own personal environments, which may lead us to staying indoors more than other people.
-We usually don’t mind going out – but it just isn’t necessary to us.
+Introverts also value the comfort, safety, and privacy of their own personal environments, which may lead us to stay indoors more than other people.
+We usually don’t mind going out – but it just isn’t necessary for us.

 Truth: We’re intimately selective.